-- e.b.
-Does not encroach into the minimum streetscape area (see Section 4.4.13(E)(2)).
-If bicycle parking is proposed within the minimum streetscape area (see Section 4.4.13(E)(2)), it shall not encroach within the minimum pedestrian clear zone. - d.c.
-The Planning and Zoning Director shall review the location, design, and details of the bicycle spaces as part of the site plan review.
+- b.
+If bicycle parking is proposed within the minimum streetscape area (see Section 4.4.139E)(2)), it shall not encroach within the minimum pedestrian clear zone. - c.
 If bicycle parking is proposed within the right-of-way, a maintenance agreement (in a form acceptable to the City Attorney) is required. - d.
 If lockers or a secured inside storage area are required, then a specification shall be included within the plan set illustrating the enclosure details. - 2.
 Shower facilities.
-Offices greater than 50,000 square feet shall at least provide one at least two shower and changing facilityies per gender.
-The Each changing facility shall be installed adjacent to showers in a safe and secured area.

-3. Unless otherwise provided by law, residential condominium covenants are encouraged not to prohibit the storage of bicycles inside individual dwelling units.
+Offices greater than 50,000 square feet shall provide at least two shower and changing facilities.
+Each changing facility shall be installed adjacent to showers in a safe and secured area. - 3.
+Unless otherwise provided by law, residential condominium covenants are encouraged not to prohibit the storage of bicycles inside individual dwelling units.